Treating gum disease

 Paracetamol and ibuprofen are the most commonly prescribed painkillers.
 They are also available over the counter from pharmacies.
 They may help reduce pain and discomfort caused by ulcers.

-However, paracetamol and ibuprofen are not suitable for everyone so read the manufacturer’s instructions before taking them.
-Children under 16 years of age should not be given aspirin.
+However, paracetamol and ibuprofen are not suitable for everyone, so read the manufacturer's instructions before taking them.

 Mouthwash that contains chlorhexidine or hydrogen peroxide may be prescribed to treat ANUG.
 Some chlorhexidine mouthwashes are also available over the counter, though they may not be as effective as a hydrogen peroxide mouthwash.